NanoComp/meep/doc/docs/Installation.md

 Installation on Linux
 -------------------------

-For most [Linux distributions](https://en.wikipedia.org/wiki/Linux_distribution), there should be precompiled packages for most of Meep's prerequisites below, and we highly recommend installing those prerequisites using the available packages for your system whenever possible.
+For most [Linux distributions](https://en.wikipedia.org/wiki/Linux_distribution), there should be precompiled packages for most of Meep's prerequisites below, and we *highly* recommend installing those prerequisites using the available packages for your system whenever possible.
 Using precompiled packages means that you don't have to worry about how to install things manually.
 You are using packages which have already been tweaked to work well with your system, and usually your packages will be automatically upgraded when you upgrade the rest of your system.

-The following precompiled packages are available: BLAS and LAPACK (possibly as part of a package for [Atlas BLAS](https://en.wikipedia.org/wiki/Automatically_Tuned_Linear_Algebra_Software)), Guile, MPI, and HDF5.
+The following precompiled packages are available: BLAS and LAPACK possibly as part of a package for [Atlas BLAS](https://en.wikipedia.org/wiki/Automatically_Tuned_Linear_Algebra_Software), Guile, MPI, and HDF5.
 One thing to be careful of is that many distributions split packages into two parts: one main package for the libraries and programs, and a **devel** package for [header files](https://en.wikipedia.org/wiki/Header_file) and other things needed to compile software using those libraries.
 You will need to install **both**.
 So, for example, you will probably need both a `guile` package (probably installed by default) and a `guile-dev` or `guile-devel` package (probably *not* installed by default), and similarly for HDF5 etcetera.
 You will probably also want to install a `libpng-dev` or `libpng-devel` package in order to compile the `h5topng` utility in [H5utils](http://ab-initio.mit.edu/wiki/index.php/H5utils).

-The easiest installation is on [Debian](https://en.wikipedia.org/wiki/Debian) and [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)) which have precompiled packages for Meep.
-On Debian, just do:
+The easiest installation is on [Ubuntu](https://en.wikipedia.org/wiki/Ubuntu_(operating_system)) which has precompiled packages for Meep:

 ```
 apt-get install meep h5utils
 ```

-to install everything.
-See also the [Download page](Download.md).
+To build the latest version of Meep from source on Ubuntu 16.04, follow these [instructions](https://www.mail-archive.com/meep-discuss@ab-initio.mit.edu/msg05819.html).

+The source tarballs are available on the [releases pages](https://github.com/stevengj/meep/releases).

-Installation on MacOS X
+Installation on macOS
 -----------------------

-Since [MacOS X](https://en.wikipedia.org/wiki/Mac_OS_X) is, at its heart, a Unix system, one can, in principle compile and install Meep and all its prerequisites just as on any other Unix system.
+Since [macOS](https://en.wikipedia.org/wiki/MacOS) is, at its heart, a Unix system, one can, in principle compile and install Meep and all its prerequisites just as on any other Unix system.
 However, this process is much easier using the [Homebrew](https://en.wikipedia.org/wiki/Homebrew_(package_management_software)) package to install most of the prerequisites, since it will handle dependencies and other details for you.
 You will need [administrator privileges](http://support.apple.com/kb/PH3920) on your Mac.

 The first steps are: